Lindsay-Lab/lindsay-lab.github.io/tools/index.md

 [VVTNS](https://www.youtube.com/@theoreticalneuroscience6062) is a weekly digital seminar on Zoom targeting the theoretical neuroscience community.
 They host talks by professors on YouTube.

-# Climate Change + AI
+## Climate Change + AI

 [5 Minute Papers on AI for the Planet](https://www.youtube.com/@AIforthePlanet) is Grace's YouTube channel covering academic papers that apply machine learning to problems related to climate, ecology, etc.

 [Climate Change AI](https://www.climatechange.ai/) is an organization that hosts workshops and resources on using AI towards Climate Change problems.

+[The Climate Code](https://the-climate-code.beehiiv.com/) is a newsletter and collection of documents and resources about AI + Environment.

 Neuromatch has a course on [computational climate science](https://neuromatch.io/computational-tools-for-climate-science-course/).